Skip to main content

 • Government-issued photo ID for beneficiary or authorized representative

-• Letters Testamentary or Letters of Administration (for probate estates)
+• California-certified Letters Testamentary or Letters of Administration bearing the County Clerk's stamp (for probate estates)

-• Trust documentation (if account was held in trust)
+• Trust document and any amendments, plus the trust EIN (if the account was held in trust)

 Mortgage and home lending